ponylang/rfcs/text/0000-expand-math.md

 `Complex` should follow similar to `math/rational` in that it is parameterized on `Real` types which are used to represent both the real and imaginary part of the number -- `let x = Complex[U128](7, 2)` is `7 + 2i`.

-Changing the underlying precision "in-place" is done via a `prec[C: Real]()` method which creates a new instance of the value with a different precision.
+Changing the underlying precision is done via a `prec[C: Real]()` method which creates a new instance of the value with a different precision.

 ### `math/(x,exp,etc)`